 Netflix allows users to turn on their TV and tune in to anything they want (available on Netflix) at any time.
 “Binge Watching” is now a term coined by users who watch an entire season of a show in a couple of days.

-So how much data and bandwidth do you need to stream Netflix?
+How much data do I need to Stream Netflix?

-I think we can all agree that anyone who subscribes to Netflix, Hulu or any other streaming service has seen that nasty buffering symbol.
+Does watching Netflix use data?
+The answer is yes.
+Currently, Netflix accounts for nearly 40% of all downstream Internet traffic in the U.S. We can all agree that anyone who subscribes to Netflix, Hulu or any other streaming service has seen that nasty buffering symbol.
 The one that pops up on your screen and freezes your show, all because the data is not transferring fast enough through your Internet connection.
-This is because you don’t have enough “up” and/or “down” speed to handle the data.
+This is because you don’t have enough upload and/or download speed to stream the data.

-In past blogs we have talked about how much data does Netflix use, and how much bandwidth (or speed) required to stream videos.
+In past blogs we have noted the data Netflix uses, and how much bandwidth (or speed) is required to stream videos.
 It is also important to remember that this figure is per movie and PER DEVICE.
-Which means if you have multiple devices using Netflix at once, the bandwidth and speed will increase.
+Which means, as mentioned earlier, if you have multiple devices using Netflix at once, the bandwidth and speed will increase.

 See our blog post on that here: Amount of Data and Bandwidth Required for Streaming Video